-- 42.4 MP 35 mm full-frame Exmor R™ CMOS and enhanced processing system;
+- 42.4 MP 35 mm full frame Exmor R CMOS and enhanced processing system

-- Fast Hybrid AF with 399-point focal-plane phase-detection AF and 425-point contrast-detection AF.
-The focus modes include AF-A (Automatic AF), AF-S (Single-shot AF), AF-C ( Continuous AF), DMF (Direct Manual Focus), Manual Focus;
+- Fast Hybrid AF (autofocus) with 399-point focal-plane phase-detection AF and 425-point contrast-detection AF.
+The focus modes include AF-A (Automatic AF), AF-S (Single-shot AF), AF-C (Continuous AF), DMF (Direct Manual Focus), and Manual Focus

-- High-speed continuous shooting of up to 10fps12 with AF/AE tracking
+- High-speed continuous shooting of up to 10 fps (frames per second) with AF and AE (auto exposure) tracking

-Due to the large amount of megapixels, images are quite large: 35mm full frame L: 7,952 x 5,304 (42M).
+Due to a large number of megapixels, images are quite large (35mm full frame, large is 7,952 x 4,472, 36M).
 The camera does have built-in noise reduction software that you can turn on or off.

 The camera itself is beautiful.
 Aesthetically pleasing, the Sony a7R III is a stunning piece of equipment.
 And it comes with excellent package branding to boot.

-The camera is sized at 5 inches long, 3 ⅞ inches tall, and 3 inches wide at roughly 1.45 pounds (with the battery inside).
+The camera is sized at 5 inches long, 3 and 7/8th inches tall, and 3 inches wide at roughly 1.45 lpb (with the battery inside).